 Once you’ve established that it’s not your zipper pull, shoe laces, backpack, Achilles tendon, or any other item attached to your body, it’s time to think about what part of your bike the sound might be related to.

 If you stop pedaling and coast, does the sound stop?
 Your mystery noise is probably related to either your drive train or your pedals themselves.
 That’s not necessarily a bad thing; some of easiest sounds to fix fall into this category.

 If you pedal with only one foot (this works best with clipless shoes), does the sound go away?
 How about the other foot?
 If you can isolate the sound to one particular pedal, try spinning that pedal by hand.
 Squeaky?
 Use some chain lube at the point where the pedal rotates.

-If the noise only happens when you pedal with your foot instead of by hand, it could be related to your:
+If the noise only happens when you pedal with your feet (not spinning the pedal with your hand), it could be related to your: